 Second, transmission constraints were updated to fix any errors identified but additional upgrades or updated pricing were not added, to avoid uneven or inconsistent data sets, with certain projects having updated costs and capacity but not others.
-This data will all be updated again for next year's TPP portfolio analysis.
+These data will all be updated again for next year's TPP portfolio analysis.

-Several other changes were already in progress that are responsive to parties' comments, including: applying environmental and land-use screens for in-state geothermal areas; incorporating Cluster 14 applications into low-confidence commercial interest, and providing additional summaries and descriptions of the busbar mapping analysis in general.
+Several other changes were already in progress that are responsive to parties' comments, including: applying environmental and land-use screens for in-state geothermal areas; incorporating Cluster 14 applications into lowconfidence commercial interest, and providing additional summaries, including mapping results by CAISO study area, and descriptions of the busbar mapping analysis in general.